JohnLCaron/rlauxe/README.md

 See SHANGRLA, section 2.2.

 In approval voting, voters may vote for as many candidates as they like.
-The top k candidates are elected.
+The top K candidates are elected.

-The plurality voting algorithm is used plurality voting.
+The plurality voting algorithm is used, with K winners and C-K losers.

 #### SuperMajority